zzzprojects/EntityFramework-Extensions/docs2/pages/troubleshooting/out-of-memory.md

 You execute a method from the Entity Framework Extensions library, and the following error is thrown:

-{% include template-exception.html message='An exception of type `System.OutOfMemoryException` occured in...' %}
+> An exception of type `System.OutOfMemoryException` occured in...

 ## Cause
 That error is caused when the library consumes too much memory.